 How was running a pop up different from your experience in a more traditional setting?
 How did it prepare you to run your own restaurant/kitchen?
 Running a pop-up is completely different from running a restaurant.
 It’s a huge gray area in all aspects.
 No rules define a pop-up.
 In the beginning we once had more than 50% of our reservations no call/no show.
 We were not only stuck with a profit loss but a huge amount of food to find a home for.
 With a pop-up you are relying on a lot of people to to support you, to trust you and to follow through.
 We were blessed with a close circuit of friends that really came through for us.

 What does the name Liholiho Yacht Club mean or symbolize for you?
 Back in Hawaii in the early 80’s the Kealoha uncles would race Hobie Cats, and throw “pop up” parties to pay for their supplies.
 They would go to the beach, fire up the grill, ice down the beer, and get a band to play.
-They charged a modest price with the intention of making enough money to allow them to keep doing what they loved.
-They realized they needed a name for their ‘organization’, and the brothers — who lived on Liholiho street — decided to name it Liholiho Yacht Club.
+And, they charged a modest price with the intention of making enough money to allow them to keep doing what they loved.
+Soon, they realized they needed a name for their ‘organization’, and the brothers — who lived on Liholiho street — decided to name it Liholiho Yacht Club.
 This is how the modern day LYC was born.
 We loved the name and the idea: Throw a party to allow you to keep doing what you love.

 Was your intention to always launch your own restaurant?
 It wasn’t until my son Makoa was born that I realized I wanted to pull my own cart.